-Time Activity description Group set up Aim (s) Resources 5 Introduction to session/project group contract setting Whole group To set group culture and provide session context Flipchart & pens Space - such as a hall!
-10 We recommend using 'Describe you' Whole group To support participants to engage in main session Ice breaker section resources chosen by facilitator and /or participants 15 Part 1: what is loneliness?
-Breakout groups Explore the meaning of loneliness Flipchart paper/pens Activity sheet 1 10 Part 2: what is aloneness Whole group Looking at some positives and negatives of being alone Resource sheets 5 and 6 127 Part 3: Two videos of being alone and loneliness Whole group Provide a thought- provoking look at loneliness and aloneness Videos - links on activity sheet 5 Part 4: Has this session matched the learning outcome(s)?
+sio Time Activity description Group set up Aim(s) Resources Sessio 5 Introduction to session/project group contract setting Whole group To set group culture and provide session context Flipchart & pens Space - such as a hall!
+Part of the Making Connections that Count' toolkit www.youthcymru.org.uk 10 We recommend using 'Describe you' Whole group To support participants to engage in main session Ice breaker section resources chosen by facilitator and /or participants (15) Part 1: what is loneliness?
+Breakout groups Explore the meaning of loneliness Flipchart paper/pens Activity sheet 1 (10) Part 2: what is aloneness Whole group Looking at some positives and negatives of being alone Resource sheets 5 and 6 (12) Part 3: Two videos of being alone and loneliness Whole group Provide a thought- provoking look at loneliness and aloneness Videos - links on activity sheet 5 Part 4: Has this session matched the learning outcome(s)?
 Whole group Confirm that outcomes have been met.
 Session plan outcomes, flipchart and pens 5 Evaluation: We recommend using the 'target' evaluation Whole group How did the young person feel about the session went?
-From the evaluation section resources

-- Wi-fi/data
+From the evaluation section resources Foundation Pens/pencils / flipchart paper / plain paper and Post-it notes Activity sheets 1 & 2 Resource sheets 3-6 Tablet / laptop / projector Wi-fi/data Hints Print copies of: 'What is loneliness?' (activity sheets 1 and 2) for each participant.
+To support resource sheet 3, you can have additional magazines available and/or printed images from the internet, etc.